hmason55/sod2-mods/README.md

 ## Improved Stacking
 - Vehicle refuel stack increased from 1 to 3.
 - Vehicle repair kit stack increased from 1 to 3.
+- Vehicle advanced repair kit stack increased from 1 to 3.
 - Parts stack increased from 99 to 999.

 ## Minimal Base Requirements